Bob's House of Hope – a safehouse for young men in Denton, TeXas

 Sex trafficking is a national and global issue, but it is also happening right here in North DFW.
 In 2018, of the 10,949 cases reported nationally, 1,137 were male victims.
 Texas alone made up 1/10th of the human trafficking cases reported that year (National Human Trafficking Hotline, 2018).
 In working closely with local law enforcement, anti-trafficking organizations, fellow non-profits, treatment facilities, shelters, Homeland Security and the Governor’s Human Trafficking Task Force, Ranch Hands Rescue has developed a solution to help the unseen survivors of human trafficking.

-Bob’s House of Hope will be a safe place to live for male survivors to rest, recover, and rebuild.
-The goal is to empower young men with the skills and trades they need to sustain themselves and reach independence after a lifetime of trauma.
-The program will be a minimum of 1 year and a max of 3 years to ensure total trauma recovery.
+Bob’s House of Hope is a safe place to live for male survivors to rest, recover, and rebuild.
+Our goal is to empower young men with the skills and trades they need to sustain themselves and reach independence after a lifetime of trauma.
+The program is a minimum of 1 year and a max of 3 years to ensure total trauma recovery.

 The Safe House

 These photos were taken by a resident learning photography.

 When Bob started Ranch Hands Rescue in 2008, his vision was to help special needs farm animals by providing them a sanctuary where they could heal and live a life of dignity and purpose.
 He believed they were just as valuable as healthy animals, they just needed a little extra help.
 At that time, there was not a rescue for farm animals with chronic health issues, and Bob wanted to fill a gap.
 As he began working with these animals, he noticed they were having a healing effect on him both mentally and physically.
 So, with support from an open-minded trauma therapist named Kim, he formed the counseling component of RHR which became known as Equine and Animal Assisted Counseling.